Chevrotain/chevrotain/docs/tutorial/step1_lexing.md

  ...
 ```

-A Lexer transforms a string input into a [Token](http://sap.github.io/chevrotain/documentation/0_27_3/interfaces/_chevrotain_d_.isimpletokenoritoken.html) vector.
+A Lexer transforms a string input into a [Token](http://sap.github.io/chevrotain/documentation/0_27_3/interfaces/_chevrotain_d_.itoken.html) vector.
-Chevrotain comes with a built in Lexer engine based on Javascript Regular Expressions.
+Chevrotain has a built in Lexer engine based on Javascript Regular Expressions.
 To use the Chevrotain lexer the Tokens must first be defined.
 Lets examine the definition for a "FROM" Token: